Paul Biya: Presidency (1982–present)

 On 12 June 2006, he signed the Greentree Agreement with Nigerian president Olusegun Obasanjo which formally put an end to the Bakassi peninsula border dispute.

 In February 2008, riots broke out, calling for lower prices and the departure of Paul Biya as president.
 The demonstrators were severely repressed with reports of a hundred dead and thousands of arrests.

 In the October 2011 presidential election, Biya secured a sixth term in office, polling 77.9% of votes cast.
 John Fru Ndi was his nearest rival, polling 10%.
 Biya's opponents alleged wide-scale fraud in the election and procedural irregularities were noted by the French and US governments.
 In his victory speech, Biya promised to stimulate growth and create jobs with a programme of public works which would "transform our country into a vast construction site".
 On 3 November 2011, he was sworn in for another term as president.

 Biya won the 2018 presidential election with 71.3% of the vote.
 The election was marred by violence and low voter turnout.

 In July 2025, Biya filed his candidacy for an eighth term in the 2025 Cameroonian presidential election scheduled in October.
 On 27 October, the Constitutional Council announced that Biya was re-elected for an 8th consecutive term.
-In the aftermath of the 2025 presidential election, a series of protests broke out after allegations of electoral fraud were made by the opposition.
-Despite this, Biya was inaugurated on 6 November.
+In the aftermath of the election, a series of protests broke out after allegations of electoral fraud were made by the opposition.
+Biya was inaugurated for his eighth term on 6 November as protests continued.
+Biya's opponent in the election, Issa Tchiroma, had fled the country to the Gambia right after his inauguration amid threats from his government.

 Foreign relations

 France

 Biya's regime is supported by France, one of the former colonial powers in Cameroon, which supplies it with weapons and trains its military forces.
 France is also the leading foreign investor in Cameroon.
-The move has been criticised by many, espacially Pan-Africanists, accusing France of playing neocolonialism with Cameroon and also accusing Biya of being a French puppet.
+The move has been criticised by many, especially Pan-Africanists, accusing France of playing neocolonialism with Cameroon and also accusing Biya of being a French puppet.

 China

-The People's Republic established relations with Cameroon on 26 March 1971.
 In the 2000s, leading politicians paid state visits to and from each country; these included President Biya's visit for a conference in 2006 and Hu Jintao's visit to Cameroon in 2007.

 Chinese foreign minister Wang Yi visited Cameroon on 12 January 2014.

 Cameroon was one of 53 countries that, in June 2020, backed the Hong Kong national security law at the United Nations.